cloesavannah/SoCW2Hackathon-DictionaryWebApp/README.md

 # SoCW2Hackathon-DictionaryWebApp

+This project is now available here: https://merryiamfetcher.netlify.app 🥳

+---

 (06/05/2022)  <br />
 This little web app is the result of a day's work (roughly ~4/5 hours) for a Friday Hackathon in week 2 of the 16 week School of Code bootcamp.